 Hospice can also include types of palliative care and supportive care to make people more comfortable.
 But while palliative care can happen at any time on your mesothelioma journey, hospice care is end-of-life care.

-Both hospice and palliative care for mesothelioma help people feel more comfortable, but they aren’t the same.
-Palliative care can help at any stage of mesothelioma.
-This care can begin soon after your diagnosis and continue throughout your treatment to help you feel better.
+Both hospice and palliative care aim to help people with mesothelioma feel more comfortable, but they’re different.
+Palliative care can be given at any stage of mesothelioma.
+It often starts soon after diagnosis and continues during treatment to ease symptoms and improve quality of life.

-Patient Advocate Karen Selby of The Mesothelioma Center says, “There’s still a lot of confusion about what palliative treatment is versus hospice care.
+Patient Advocate Karen Selby explains, “There’s still a lot of confusion about what palliative treatment is versus hospice care.
 I find it important to explain how patients typically do better integrating palliative care early on rather than waiting.”

-Mental health support is a key part of supportive care.
-Living with mesothelioma can cause stress, fear, sadness and anxiety.
-These feelings can affect how you sleep, eat and handle treatment.
-Mesothelioma survivor Michael Cole tells us mental health support helped following his extrapleural pneumonectomy and chemo to treat his pleural mesothelioma.
+Mental health support is a vital part of supportive care.
+Living with mesothelioma can bring fear, sadness and anxiety, all of which may affect sleep, appetite and how well someone handles treatment.
+Mesothelioma survivor Michael Cole shared how mental health support helped him after his extrapleural pneumonectomy surgery and chemotherapy for pleural mesothelioma.

 Palliative treatment focuses on helping you feel better, managing symptoms like pain or trouble breathing.
 Curative treatment, on the other hand, tries to remove or destroy the cancer and stop it from coming back.
 While palliative care can use curative treatments like immunotherapy and surgery, the aim for this use of those therapies is to help improve your comfort and quality of life while undergoing other treatments to fight the cancer.